Highlights of Deposit Trends in CDIC’s Membership

 CDIC articles and updates

 As Canada’s deposit insurer and resolution authority for federally-regulated deposit-taking institutions, CDIC’s ability to deliver on its mandate rests on a sound understanding of key trends and developments in member institutions’ activities and business environment.
-One critical aspect of the business environment for CDIC is the manner in which member institutions fund their lending activities.
-CDIC closely monitors and analyzes available data and information on our members’ financial risk profiles and funding activities to gain a deeper understanding of the Corporation’s insurance obligations and risk exposures.
+One critical aspect for CDIC is the manner in which member institutions fund their lending activities.
+CDIC closely monitors and analyzes available data and information on our members’ financial risk profiles and funding activities to gain a deeper understanding of CDIC’s insurance obligations and risk exposures.

-At the end of December 2018, CDIC’s members reported total deposits of $4 trillion, of which approximately one-quarter were insured by CDIC.
+As of June 2019, CDIC’s members reported total deposits of $4 trillion, of which approximately one-quarter were insured by CDIC.

-Membership deposits grew at a faster pace than eligible insured deposits year over year
+Membership deposits continue to grow at a faster pace than eligible insured deposits

 |*Foreign Currency reported in CAD Equivalent|

-Overall, the insured deposit growth has accelerated somewhat in recent years after several years of moderate growth (see Figure 2).
+Overall, insured deposit growth has accelerated somewhat in recent years after several years of moderate growth but continues to lag total deposit growth (see Figure 2).

-The combined effect of these factors has been a steady decline in the share of CDIC-insured deposits to total deposits over the last decade.
-Eligible insured deposits currently represent about 21% of the total, compared to 33% in 2000 (see Figure 3).
-This trend is heavily influenced by the big 6 Canadian banks.
-When those institutions are excluded, deposit insurance has maintained and even gained prominence, rising from 45% of all deposits in 2000 to almost 48% in 2018 (see Figure 4).
+The combined effect of these factors has been a steady decline in the share of CDIC-insured deposits to total Canadian dollar denominated deposits over the last decade.
+Eligible insured deposits currently represent about 43% of the total Canadian dollar deposits, compared to 58% in 2000 (see Figure 3).
+This trend is heavily influenced by Canada’s largest banks, which account for 22% of total insured deposits as a percentage of total deposits.

 Canadians continue to benefit from a high level of deposit protection